attilaolah/homelab/README.md

 Then manually add & remove the TXT record in the Cloudflare UI.

 I then set up a simple Nginx reverse-proxy and NAT port 443.
-This will be needed to serve the OpenID challenge via Keycloak (next step).
+This will be needed to serve the OIDC authorization flow via Keycloak (next step).

 ### 4. Start a temporary Keycloak server